sanskrutic/Brain-Tumor-Prediction-Project/README.md

 # Brain-Tumor-Prediction-Project

-🧠 Brain Tumor Prediction using CNN
+🧠 Brain Tumor Prediction using CNN:
 This project implements a Convolutional Neural Network (CNN) to classify brain MRI images and predict the presence of a brain tumor.
 The deep learning model is trained on labeled MRI scans to distinguish between tumor and non-tumor cases with high accuracy.

 🔍 Key Features: